Dark Secrets of Africa

 Dark Secrets of Africa is a 1999 action video game developed by German studio New Generation Software and published by Magic Bytes for Windows.
 It was released on 18 August 1999.

 The game sees historian Howard Hawk join Marduk and the followers of Anubis in their fight against followers of Azag-Thot.

-Gamezone felt the title had enjoyable gameplay.
 Absolute Games gave specific praise to the special effects.